 1996 group stage: Russia 3-3 Czech Republic

-A match of twists and turns which so nearly spelt the end of EURO '96 for the Czechs.
-Two to the good inside 20 minutes, their lead was gone just after half-time and they were behind with five minutes left.
+A match of twists and turns which so nearly spelt the end of EURO '96 for the Czechs, who were two to the good inside 20 minutes.
+Their lead was gone just after half-time and they were behind with five minutes left.
 Defeat would have meant Italy went through from Group C in place of Dušan Uhrin's men, but Vladimír Šmicer came to their rescue with two minutes remaining – as it turned out, that dramatic conclusion marked barely the start of a memorable tournament for the Czechs.

 2000 group stage: Yugoslavia 3-3 Slovenia